Non-imaging metasurface design for collimated beam shaping: Conclusion

 \section{Conclusion}

-In summary we have demonstrated a theoretical optimal transport framework for obtaining the phase profile of a metasurface for arbitrary one-dimensional beam shaping with collimated incident light.
-We show how the resulting nonlinear differential equation can be solved numerically using a finite difference scheme and a root-finding algorithm.
-Four specific cases are investigated to demonstrate the versatility of the method within the design of non-imaging metasurfaces.
-The resulting phase profiles are smooth and our results are visualized through ray tracing.
-We find that the phase profiles can be realized with a reasonable phase resolution.
+In summary, we have demonstrated a theoretical optimal transport framework for obtaining the phase profile of a metasurface for one-dimensional beam shaping with collimated incident light.
+We show how the resulting nonlinear differential equation can be solved analytically in some cases, and numerically using a Runge--Kutta method in more complex cases.
+Five specific cases are investigated to demonstrate the versatility of the method within the design of non-imaging metasurfaces, and the method is verified with full-field simulations.
+We add that although we have only shown examples with collimated beams, our framework can be expanded to describe point-like light sources as well.
+Thus we believe our work is an important step towards manipulating incoherent light with metasurfaces.